chrisyeo/command-on-demand/README.md

     "errorOrigin": "jamf"
 }
 ```

+#### Error Origins
+- `jamf` an error returned by an API call to Jamf, the status code matches what was returned by Jamf
+- `service` an error that occurred internally when processing a request
+- `request` an error resulting from an incorrect or unexpected request to the service (i.e. from your client code 😜)
+- `unknown` an error which cannot be categorised as any of the above.
+These shouldn't ever really be seen in typical use.

 #### Success
 Unless otherwise stated, responses for successful operations will usually conform to the same schema